 Saying No to Golden Handcuffs

-When you spend every single cent of what you earn (or more, like many people in our culture) it’s likely that you’ll become accustomed to a certain lifestyle.
+When you spend every single cent of what you earn — or more, if you’re like many people in our culture — it’s likely that you’ll become accustomed to a certain lifestyle.
 The problem is that it’s exceptionally hard to go backwards.
-If you’re a high (or even moderately high) earner, you might fall prey to “golden handcuffs”—becoming so accustomed to your expensive lifestyle that you’re trapped in your job, unable or unwilling to lose your high salary.
-In turn, your available life choices will be limited.
+You might fall prey to “golden handcuffs” — becoming so accustomed to your expensive lifestyle that you’re trapped in your job, unable or unwilling to lose your higher salary.
+In turn, your life choices will be limited.

-There are also spiritual consequences to spending at or beyond your means.
+There are also spiritual consequences to spending beyond your means.
 It’s human nature to search for meaning in life, but filling the void with material things (as our culture and social systems so often demand) will simply never quench that thirst.
-Instead, it becomes an endless search—a cycle of always needing more and relentlessly keeping up with the Joneses.
+Instead, it becomes an endless search — a cycle of always needing more and relentlessly keeping up with the Joneses.

 Focusing Inward Instead of Outward